Too Many Power Supply Units? Here's How to Choose the Right One

 Bestseller

-Modularity in power supplies refers to the design of cable management and connectivity options, influencing ease of installation and airflow within the PC case.
-Choosing the right modularity level can enhance the build experience and overall system aesthetics, impacting both performance and maintenance.
+Modularity in power supply refers to the design of cables and their connectivity, impacting flexibility and ease of installation.
+Choosing the right modularity affects cable management, airflow, and overall system aesthetics, enhancing the building and maintenance experience.

 Popular options (you can select more than one)